Frozen Gaussian approximation for the fractional Schr\"odinger equation: The FGA for the modified

 Now we move forward to discuss the estimations of the Hamiltonian flow with the modified kinetic symbol $\kindt$.
-We make the following assumptions for the system \eqref{eq:hamiltonian-flow} we considered, which will be assumed for the rest of the paper without further indication.
+We make the following assumption for the system \eqref{eq:hamiltonian-flow}, which will be assumed for the rest of the paper without further indication.